leihehehe/High-availability-shopping-system/README.md

 # High-availability-shopping-system
-A high availability shopping system using SpringBoot, resillience4j, Kafka, Redis and MySQL, Kubernetes.
+A high availability shopping system using SpringBoot, resillience4j, Kafka, Redis and MySQL and Kubernetes.

 # Redis
 Redis is used as a cache in this project due to its high throughput.
 Compared to MySQL, it can take advantage of the reading speed as a cache.
 In my project, the Redis is responsible for storing deal and product information before the deal starts, then used to deal with a large number of requests for querying and updating deals.
 For instance, the Redis would be able to update the number of items held and the number of available items in stock, and it would limit the number of an item that one user could buy as well.